subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 ### Notes
 - Processes run in parallel, so the output would not be always in the same order!
 - `temp` folder is created to demonstrate how to store the produced results in a single directory specified with the `publishDir` directive inside the processes.
-Processes still have their files inside their work space (i.e. inside the `work` folder).
+Processes still have their files inside their workspace (i.e. inside the `work` folder).
 - `integers.txt` is an output file that we would like to use as an input for further processing.
 Thus, the file is created inside the input directory.
 - `maxForks` directive inside the `integer_collector` process sets the number of maximum instances.
 Useful when we want to execute a process in a sequential manner.

 ## workflow3
 This workflow demonstrates how to run dummy OCR-D processors in parallel.
-For our example we use the demo processor ocrd-vandalize.
+For our example, we use the demo processor ocrd-vandalize.

-### 1. Installation of the ocrd_vandalize processor from source
+### 1. Installation of the ocrd_vandalize processor from the source
 1. Clone the repository and enter its directory
 ```sh
 git clone https://github.com/kba/ocrd_vandalize